NLaundry/Dots/README.md

     * Uninstall manjaro-i3
     * install i3-gaps-rounded from the aur
     * set border_radius 20 in i3 config
+* Setting spacebar as the mod key
+    * install xcape via yay or pacman
+    * add the .Xmodmap file to the home directory
+    * edit the .profile file in the home directory

 ### Rofi setup
 * Install: *sudo pacman -S rofi